puneeth-chinnam/Walmart_Sales_DataAnalysis/README.md

 # Walmart_Sales_DataAnalysis

-About
-This project aims to explore the Walmart Sales data to understand top performing branches and products, sales trend of of different products, customer behaviour.
-The aims is to study how sales strategies can be improved and optimized.
+This project analyzes Walmart sales data to gain insights into the company's highest-performing stores and products, sales trends across different product categories, and customer purchasing behavior.
+The goal is identifying opportunities to enhance and optimize Walmart's sales strategies.
+The raw data was sourced from a Kaggle competition focused on forecasting Walmart sales.
+By studying historical sales patterns across Walmart's branches, products, and customer segments, this project aims to uncover actionable ways the retail giant can boost revenues in the future.

+**Purposes Of The Project**
+The major aim of the project is to gain insight into the sales data of Walmart to understand the different factors that affect sales of the different branches.

+**About Data**
 The dataset was obtained from the Kaggle Walmart Sales Forecasting Competition.

-"In this recruiting competition, job-seekers are provided with historical sales data for 45 Walmart stores located in different regions.
-Each store contains many departments, and participants must project the sales for each department in each store.
-To add to the challenge, selected holiday markdown events are included in the dataset.
-These markdowns are known to affect sales, but it is challenging to predict which departments are affected and the extent of the impact." source

-Purposes Of The Project
-The major aim of thie project is to gain insight into the sales data of Walmart to understand the different factors that affect sales of the different branches.

-About Data
-The dataset was obtained from the Kaggle Walmart Sales Forecasting Competition.
-This dataset contains sales transactions from a three different branches of Walmart, respectively located in Mandalay, Yangon and Naypyitaw.
+This dataset contains sales transactions from a three different branches of Walmart, located in Mandalay, Yangon, and Naypyitaw.
 The data contains 17 columns and 1000 rows:

 Column	Description	Data Type
-invoice_id	Invoice of the sales made	VARCHAR(30) branch	Branch at which sales were made	VARCHAR(5) city	The location of the branch	VARCHAR(30) customer_type	The type of the customer	VARCHAR(30) gender	Gender of the customer making purchase	VARCHAR(10) product_line	Product line of the product solf	VARCHAR(100) unit_price	The price of each product	DECIMAL(10, 2) quantity	The amount of the product sold	INT
+**invoice_id**	Invoice of the sales made	VARCHAR(30) **branch**	Branch at which sales were made	VARCHAR(5) **city**	The location of the branch	VARCHAR(30) **customer_type**	The type of the customer	VARCHAR(30) **gender**	Gender of the customer making purchase	VARCHAR(10) product_line	Product line of the product solf	VARCHAR(100) unit_price	The price of each product	DECIMAL(10, 2) quantity	The amount of the product sold	INT